jonhare/COMP6237/index.md

 Thursdays	 | 12PM	| B02 1039
 Fridays	   | 3PM	| B44 1041

-There will generally be three lectures each week, making use of the Monday, first Thursday slot and the Friday slot.
-For some of the weeks we will also use the second Thursday slot.
+There will generally be three lectures each week, making use of the Monday, Tuesday and the Thursday slot.
+For some of the weeks we will also use the Friday slot.

 The current timetable is shown below - be aware that this might change (especially if you ask us to add additional tutorial sessions):